StackVista/stackstate-docs/k8s-quick-start-guide.md

 ---
-description: StackState v6.0
+description: Rancher Observability v6.0
 ---

-# StackState quick start guides
+# Rancher Observability quick start guides

 ## Overview

-When your StackState SaaS instance has been set up and configured, you will receive an email from StackState with the required login details.
-This quick start guide will help you get started and get your own data into your StackState SaaS instance.
+When your Rancher Observability SaaS instance has been set up and configured, you will receive an email from Rancher Observability with the required login details.
+This quick start guide will help you get started and get your own data into your Rancher Observability SaaS instance.

-To integrate your cluster(s) with StackState you can follow one of these guides for your appropriate environment.
+To integrate your cluster(s) with Rancher Observability you can follow one of these guides for your appropriate environment.
 * [Amazon EKS](#amazon-eks)
 * [Azure AKS](#azure-aks)
 * [Google GKE](#google-gke)